YinkaOlusola/TelecomChurnPrediction/README.md

 <br>

- Conversely, customers with fiber optic as their internet service demonstrate an increased propensity to churn, potentially influenced by factors such as elevated costs, market competition, and customer service concerns.
-The comparatively higher cost of fiber optic service, as opposed to DSL, could be a contributing factor to customer attrition.

 <br>

-Customers availing services like OnlineSecurity, OnlineBackup, DeviceProtection, and TechSupport are notably less inclined to churn.
  Interestingly, the availability of Streaming service appears to exhibit no discernible predictive pattern for churn, as it is evenly distributed among both 'yes' and 'no' options.

 <br>